jillo-abdullahi/tsc-netninja/README.md

-#A TypeScript tutorial course from the Netninja on YouTube
+#A TypeScript tutorial course from the Netninja on YouTube.
+This is an introductory course.